kishita1810/Expense-Tracker/README.md

 The Expense Tracker Web App is a personal finance management tool designed to help you track, analyze, and optimize your income, expenses, and savings.
-It provides a clear overview of your monthly spending habits, enables you to set budget goals, and visually represents your financial data using charts and graphs.
+It provides a clear overview of your monthly spending habits, and visually represents your financial data using charts and graphs.

-The application supports both a **basic** and a **modern** frontend design, allowing you to choose the look and feel you prefer.
-This project is perfect for individuals looking to improve their budgeting skills, manage recurring expenses, and get actionable insights into their financial health.
-It is also a great example of a **full-stack project** that integrates a FastAPI backend with a React frontend.
+It is an example of a **full-stack project** that integrates a FastAPI backend with a React frontend.

 ---